s3u/anycast-loadbalancing/README.md

 Note these two printing `s1` or `s2` in a loop.

-While this is going on, suspend r2.
+While this is going on, suspend r2 to see clients continue to get traffic served.

+These tests demonstrate two things:

+1. Traffic balanced between the servers s1 and s2
+2. Graceful failover without middle boxes

+In the real-world you would write a healthchecker to detect failures of our anycast nodes and withdraw their routes from upstream routers.
+This is entirely programmable.

 ```
 vagrant suspend r2